akshatamohanty/akshatamohanty.github.io/blog/_posts/2021-07-19-handling-pandemic-the-developer-way.md

 I realise now that most things work the same way.

-Progress, is hardly ever linear.
+Progress is hardly ever linear.
 Maybe it's a step function.
 Maybe it's exponential.

-Point is, you keep failing everyday.
-Keep being wrong everyday.
+Point is, you keep failing every day.
+Keep being wrong every day.
 And it all adds up.
 Till one day, you aren't failing anymore.

 <br /><br /><br />

 # Hey Jude

 Ok, this has nothing to do with Math and everything to do with Paul McCartney's smile.
 Warms my heart everytime - that's love, I think?

-Fine - love is never enough.
+But then, love is never enough.

 Anyway, cheers to Bill Davis (6:23) and the lyrics.